 Content marketing will rule budgets, priorities and customer attention.
 If you've read anything at all about digital marketing in the last three years, then this shouldn't be a surprise.
 Content marketing is so hot right now.
 On a data-backed front, 71% of marketers report that they're getting an increased content marketing budget for 2015.
 These kind of predictive stats are exactly what you're looking for if you want to define your digital marketing strategy based on what's likely to happen in the future.
 And it doesn't necessarily mean you have to load up on content marketing in 2015.

 Companies can and should use the same statistics to make different conclusions.
 For example, a content marketing company would use the aforementioned statistic to prepare for an uptick in sales conversations and meetings.
 On the flip side, a company whose competitors are already knocking it out of the park with content marketing might pivot toward a channel that's untapped in their industry.
 It's that old adage we're always talking about: it depends.
 The combination of tactics and strategies that works for one business may not be the right mix for other brands.

 Personalization will earn you some serious cred amongst your customers.
 It is as important for customer retention as it is for lead nurturing.
 As a marketer, the one thing you should always be doing is listening to your customers, whether it is on social media, on chat forums, or in the surveys you conduct.
 You won't be able to please every customer and you shouldn't let a few disgruntled people dictate your strategy, but you should always listen.
-When reports say that 67% of consumers state that custom content helps them make better purchase decisions, you should take notice.
+When reports say that 67% of consumers say it’s important for brands to provide them with a personalized experience., you should take notice.
 In digital marketing, how you use stats like these matter more than just being able to spout them off when somebody asks.